 A guest blog from Duthie Power Sales Engineer, Pete Thornton, aka “Ask Pete.”

 I had the honor of being on KFI AM 640’s show, “At Home with Dean Sharp,” hosted by the House Whisperer himself, Dean Sharp, every Sunday.
 Dean invited me as a special guest to discuss Duthie Power’s involvement in home emergency generators.
 We had a spirited conversation about what every homeowner needs to know when considering purchasing a home standby generator.
 There’s only so much you can say when you’re on air and enjoying yourself, so I wanted to expand on our conversation and share why I feel so strongly that every homeowner should prioritize installing an emergency power source before it’s too late.
+Learn why you should buy a generator below.

 Keeping Southern California Powered Since 1965